 Xinyu Jiangxi, China Travel Guide

-Historically, the region's inland and mountainous geography has shaped its cuisine-related traditions, emphasizing fresh ingredients sourced from local farms and rivers.
+Historically, the region's inland and mountainous geography has defined its cuisine-related traditions, emphasizing fresh ingredients sourced from local farms and rivers.

-Ingredients frequently found in Xinyu dishes include rice, fresh vegetables, various meats (pork, chicken, duck, fish), freshwater seafood, chili peppers, soy sauce, vinegar, garlic, ginger, and fermented bean paste.
+Ingredients frequently found in Xinyu dishes include rice, newly picked vegetables, various meats (pork, chicken, duck, fish), freshwater seafood, chili peppers, soy sauce, vinegar, garlic, ginger, and fermented bean paste.

 Chili peppers are used prominently, often balanced with other seasonings.
 Spiciness levels can be high, similar to Hunan or Sichuan cuisine.